KonsKo/RabbitMQ_microservices/README.md

 Broker: RabbitMQ

-Purpose of microservice architectire: remote controlling for Windows machines and analizing logs.
+Purpose of microservice architecture: remote controlling for Windows machines and analyzing logs.